chellej80/Embarr-Equestrian-Trivia/README.md

 - [Google Fonts](https://fonts.google.com/) - Were used to import the Merriweather font used throughout the site.

 - [Hover: CSS](https://www.w3schools.com/cssref/sel_hover.asp) - Was used to created the pop effect for the linked three images on the landing page and the colour hover effect   in navigation menu & slideshow next/prev arrows.
-- [Javascript](https://www.w3schools.com/w3css/w3css_slideshow.asp) - JS script was used to action the manual slideshow function.
+- [Javascript](https://www.w3schools.com/w3css/w3css_slideshow.asp) - JS script was used to action the quiz functions.
 - [Squoosh](https://squoosh.app/) - This was used to prepare the images for web optimisation
 - [Techsini](https://techsini.com/multi-mockup) - This was used for the mockup image in the overview.